manussekhar/Networking_Notes/TLS.md

 TLS uses encryption algorithms to scramble the data being transmitted, making it unreadable to anyone who intercepts it without the proper decryption key.

+TLS guarantees that data is not altered or corrupted during transmission.
+It uses message authentication codes (MACs) to verify that the data received at the other end is the same as what was sent.